We are all busy with so many different things, but taking time for family dinner provide so many benefits to all members of your family!

 Cognitive and Social Development

-Dinner with family is a great time to teach conversation.
+Dinner with family is a great time to teach and practice conversation.
 This is not only great for language skills but also development in children.
 Learning to socialize and have healthy conversation helps build brain function.
 You can help children learn new words and answer questions appropriately.

 Learning to function in society happens in the home and dinner with family is a valuable tool.
 Conflict resolution can also be taught at dinner time.
 This builds a foundation for healthy relationships and learning to get along with others.
 Learning how to listen and engage in meaningful conversation can set your child up to be socially successful.